svartika/MarvelApp/README.md

 <img alt="Fragment Transition" src="https://github.com/svartika/MarvelApp/blob/master/documents/fragmentTransitions.gif" width="300" />

+ 1. My aim is to
+ - get hold of the imageview that was clicked in the list.
+  - set a unique transition id to it.
+  - set this as shared transition element and pass it to the detail fragment.
+  - postpone transition in the detail fragment until glide is able to load the image 	view.
+  - add similar transition when coming back to list view.

-I start out by passing the imageview from the adapter to the list fragment by passing the image view in the click listener.
+I start out by passing the imageview from the adapter to the list fragment in  BindingUtils.

     @BindingAdapter(value = {"onClick", "item"}, requireAll = true)
     public static void onCharacterClicked(View view, AbsCharactersListPageController.AbsMarvelCharacterClickedListener clickedListener, Object item) {